cbowdon/metamorphosis/README.md

 This is a fairly straight translation of the Kafka Streams tutorial at: http://kafka.apache.org/11/documentation/streams/tutorial.

+Done as a learning exercise rather than a demo of how best to do Kafka Streams in Clojure (there's libs available).

 ## Installation

 - Requires make, Kafka 1.1.0 and Lein